yli-yasir/Timetable-Assistant/README.md

 <img src="https://i.imgur.com/2F5vUJq.gif" height="400" width="500"/>

 6. Clicking generate will generate an image of an oraganized timetable for you, which is based on the courses that you have added.
-You can change the font size as suitable.
+You can change the font size as suitable, then click the image to save it.

 <img src="https://i.imgur.com/dNRmUXh.gif" height="400" width="500"/>